 - Thrust: 80 KG with 125 CM propeller

 - Weight: 17.8 KG pull start or 18.9 KG electric start version

 Are wheeled paramotors a better choice for heavy pilots?

-Wheeled paramotors do have a weight limit, and as with foot launched machines you will need to find out the weight limit for your chosen trike / quad.
+Wheeled paramotors do have a weight limit, and as with foot launched machines, you will need to find out the weight limit for your chosen trike or quad.

 Contrary to the belief of many pilots and instructors, powerful trikes aren’t always a better choice for bigger pilots, and they do have their downsides.
 So what are the main pros and cons of wheeled paramotors for heavy pilots?

 Less stress on joints